spacetx/starfish/CONTRIBUTING.md

 - All code must be reviewed by at least 1 other team member.

 - All code must have typed parameters, and when possible, typed return calls (see [PEP484](https://www.python.org/dev/peps/pep-0484)).
-We also encourage rational use of in-line variable annotation when the type of a newly defined object is not clear (see [PEP526](https://www.python.org/dev/peps/pep-0526/)
+We also encourage rational use of in-line variable annotation when the type of a newly defined object is not clear (see [PEP526](https://www.python.org/dev/peps/pep-0526/).

 - All code must be documented according to [numpydoc](https://numpydoc.readthedocs.io/en/latest/) style guidelines.

-- Numpy provides an excellent [development workflow](https://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html) that we encourage you to follow when developing features
+- Numpy provides an excellent [development workflow](https://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html) that we encourage you to follow when developing features for starfish!

 ## Notebook contributions
 - All `.ipynb` files should have a corresponding `.py` file.
 Use [nbencdec](https://github.com/ttung/nbencdec) to generate the corresponding `.py` file.
 The `.py` files allow refactor commands in the codebase to find code in the `.py` files, which is an important to keep the notebooks working as starfish evolves.